mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Maximizing Solar Panel Output for a Fixed Area/README.md

 ## Learning Outcomes

 - Formulate a real-world problem as a mathematical optimization problem
+- Apply a problem-based optimization workflow to compute the optimal tilt angle and aspect ratio that maximize energy output, and interpret the numerical solution
 - Analyze and interpret a multivariable objective function through visualization

 ## Suggested Background Material